csainty/containerpilot/README.md

+# Eureka fork

+This fork has an experimental Eureka backend added.
+The Eureka client code was lifted from https://github.com/ArthurHlt/go-eureka-client, trimmed down for my use-case and patched as needed.
+You are free to use this fork, but it comes with no warranty or promise of support.

 # ContainerPilot

 *An application-centric micro-orchestrator that automates the process of service discovery, configuration, and lifecycle management inside the container, so you can focus on your apps.*